bluerobotics/ardusub-zola/installation.md

 ## Run

-1. Eject your SD card with the new Companion software
+1. Eject your SD card with the new BlueOS software
 1. Insert it into your Raspberry Pi, and power it up!

 The first boot may take a couple of minutes, as it expands the filesystem to the new SD card capacity.
 It should take around 2 minutes for a 16GB class 10 SD card.